H.E. Anne Anderson

 Welcome to the Embassy of Ireland USA website.
 We hope you will use it as a means of keeping in touch with what is happening in Ireland, and with Ireland-related developments in the U.S.

 We greatly value the support and goodwill of the Irish American community and all our friends in America.
-I look forward to our continued work together, further strengthening the bonds between our two great nations.
+I look forward to our continued work together to further strengthen the bonds between our two great nations.

 Fáilte go dtí suíomh gréasáin Ambasáid na hÉireann i Stáit Aontaithe Mheiriceá.
 Tá súil againn go mbainfidh sibh leas as an suíomh seo chun coinneáil suas leis an méid atá ag tarlú in Éirinn agus le cúrsaí a bhaineann le hÉirinn sna Stáit Aontaithe.